 Changing a Child’s Last Name after Divorce

-If you are going through a divorce or considering divorce and have concerns about how it will bear upon your child, the San Diego divorce attorneys of Fischer & Van Thiel, LLP, can help.
-We understand that divorce is a difficult time in a person’s life and are committed to helping our clients get through the process and secure the terms they desire.
-Contact us at 858-935-6211 today.
+If you are going through a divorce or considering divorce and have concerns about how it will bear upon your child, the San Marcos Family Law Attorneys of Fischer & Van Thiel, LLP, can help.
+We understand that divorce is a difficult time in a person’s life and is committed to helping our clients get through the process and secure the terms they desire.
+Contact us at (760) 757-6854 today.

 Conditions for a Name Change

 When it comes to decisions about children in a divorce, the court will always try to consider what is in the best interest of the child first.
 Therefore, if you wish to change the name of your child after a divorce, it must be for a valid reason.
 Some of the conditions where it is appropriate for a child to have their last name changed include: